coderofsalvation/restglue/README.md

 > or in nodejs just `npm install apimapper` and `var apimapper = require('apimapper')`

-## Gettings started
+## Example: single api

     var myapi = new apimapper()
     myapi.headers['Content-Type'] = 'application/json'
     myapi.addEndpoint("pizza")

-That's it, now can do calls:
+Not really exciting yet, but now you can do calls like so:

     myapi.pizza.getAll()
     .then( function(res){  // json-result of GET /pizza